ColinDaly75/QAC_with_LTR_for_ES/solrconfig-xml.md

-Here is how the suggester was implemented using Apache Solr: -
+Here is how the suggester was implemented using Apache Solr.

+Note the 'weightExpression' parameter.
+These weights were calculated offline using the RankEval framework.

 ```
    <searchComponent name="suggest" class="solr.SuggestComponent">